 Inmates must list information about each visitor to the jail before anyone can visit them.
 This information will be put into the visitors log as an Authorized visit.
 Each and every visitor must provide proof of identification.
 Anyone showing up late or any visitors that are not approved to visit will not be able to attend visitation.

 Visitation procedures at Woodford County Detention Center can change, so make sure that you review the jail site before you visit an inmate.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are typically more costly than phone calls made at home.
+Jail phone calls are typically more expensive than phone calls made at home.
 Phone calls are restricted on when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the jail rules, phone calls might get reduced or eliminated completely, as part of the punishment.

 Phone Number: 859-873-3196

 Sending Mail to Inmates